ridafkih/media-library-management-mcp/client/PROMPT.md

 **Never**:

-- Search externally before checking local library
+- Never search externally before checking local library
-- Add metadata to existing library entries
+- Never add metadata to existing library entries
-- Stop until the entire pending/ folder has been organized
+- Never stop until the entire pending/ folder has been organized
+- Never give the user instructions, it is up to you--the agent--to execute on the task.
+- Never prompt the user, or ask them questions or clarifications.

 **Always**: